 ADE: Values & Commitments

 As a world-leading platform and a non-profit Cultural ANBI Foundation (Public Benefit Organization), the core mission of the ADE Foundation is to organize, program, and curate the most influential club festival and conference in the electronic music scene.
-Through this mission, we aim to push boundaries, elevate new talent, and foster a diverse and inclusive community that reflects the evolving landscape of electronic music.
+Through this mission, we aim to elevate new talent, foster fair and open discussion, and further develop a diverse and inclusive community that reflects the evolving landscape of electronic music.
 Our values guide everything we do, from programming and partnerships to our approach to sustainability and social impact.

 ADE’s Place in Electronic Music Culture